 - mine (including the acid leach processing facility);

 - limestone quarry;

 - rail siding;

 - gas pipeline;

-- borefields, surface water extraction infrastructure and water pipeline;
+- borefield, surface water extraction infrastructure and water pipeline;

 - accommodation camp; and

 - associated transport activities and transport infrastructure (e.g. the Fifield Bypass, road and intersection upgrade).

-Clean TeQ Sunrise Pty Ltd owns the rights to develop the Project.
-Clean TeQ Sunrise Pty Ltd is a wholly owned subsidiary of Clean TeQ Holdings Limited (Clean TeQ).
+SRL Ops Pty Ltd owns the rights to develop the Project.
+SRL Ops Pty Ltd is a wholly owned subsidiary of Sunrise Energy Metals Limited (SEM)1.

 Development Consent DA 374-11-00 for the Project was issued under Part 4 of the NSW Environmental Planning and Assessment Act 1979 (EP&A Act) in 2001.
-Six modifications to Development Consent DA 374-11-00 have since been granted under the EP&A Act:
+Seven modifications to Development Consent DA 374-11-00 have since been granted under the EP&A Act:

-- 2005 to allow for an increase of the autoclave feed rate, limestone quarry extraction rate and adjustments to ore processing operations; - 2006 to allow for the reconfiguration of the borefields; - 2017 to allow for the production of scandium oxide; - 2017 to amend hazard study requirements; - 2018 to relocate the accommodation camp; and - 2018 to implement opportunities to improve the overall efficiency of the Project.
+- 2005 to allow for an increase of the autoclave feed rate, limestone quarry extraction rate and adjustments to ore processing operations; - 2006 to allow for the reconfiguration of the borefield; - 2017 to allow for the production of scandium oxide; - 2017 to amend hazard study requirements; - 2018 to relocate the accommodation camp; - 2018 to implement opportunities to improve the overall efficiency of the Project; and - 2022 to implement changes to optimise the construction and operation of the Project.